-Ethics and Confidentiality
+Ethics and confidentiality:

 Participants were provided with a consent form detailing the study's objectives and procedures.
-The study was approved by the University of East London, UK ethics panel in May 2024.
+The study was approved by the XXX ethics panel in May 2024.
 Questionnaires were completed anonymously, and unique identifying numbers were used to compare pre- and post-intervention results.
-All focus group transcripts were de-identified upon transcription.
-Confidentiality was a key issue in this project, as the study pertained to highly sensitive subject matter and on a small, marginalized community.
+All focus group transcripts were deidentified upon transcription.
+Confidentiality was a key issue in this project, as the study pertained to highly sensitive subject matter and on a small, marginalised community.
 The researcher stayed alert to signs of emotional distress in participants and ensured that there were support systems in place.
 Participants were signposted to mental health support services and local helplines if needed.